About Christopher

 Sullivan Goss Gallery in Santa Barbara featured my work in the 2023 exhibit “Betty Lane & Christopher Noxon: From One Generation to the Next.”

 I’m the author and illustrator of Good Trouble: Lessons from the Civil Rights Playbook, published by Abrams.
 My other books include Plus One: A Novel and Rejuvenile: Kickball, Cartoons Cupcakes and the Reinvention of the American Grown-Up.
+I’ve published stories in the New Yorker, the Atlantic and the New York Times Magazine.

 More on my process and inspiration in this Q&A with LA Weekly Arts Editor Shana Nys Dambort.